 - Parasympathetic nervous system

-Your endocannabinoid system is responsible for regulating your metabolism and body temperature, both of which play a part in weight loss.
+One of the roles that the endocannabinoid system is responsible for is regulating your metabolism and body temperature, both of which play a part in weight management.

-In addition, CBD acts on the inflammatory response in your body.
-This is a normal and protective response our body has that can unfortunately kick into high gear under certain circumstances, like chronic stress or other health conditions.
+In addition, CBD acts on the inflammatory response through specific receptors and cellular signaling in your body.
+This is a normal and protective response our body has.
+Unfortunately, this system and signaling can kick into high gear under certain circumstances, like chronic stress or other health conditions.
 In turn, this can lead to weight gain and a myriad of other symptoms.

-IS CBD GOOD FOR WEIGHT LOSS AND HOW DOES IT WORK?
+IS CBD GOOD FOR WEIGHT LOSS AND HOW DOES IT WORK WORK AS AN ADAPTOGEN?

-So, how does CBD work on these three mechanisms in the body to promote weight loss?
+So, how does CBD work on these three mechanisms in the body to promote balance, weight management, and decrease inflammation?
 As Thiel explains, research showcases a few major benefits of CBD for your body.

 A 2017 study found that feeding behaviors in mice changed significantly when CB cannabinoid receptors were stimulated.
 These changed behaviors resulted in weight loss and a more regulated metabolism.